Thermalization in different phases of charged SYK model: Acknowledgement

 \section{Acknowledgement}

-The authors thank Krishnendu Sengupta, Ehud Altman, Sumilan Banerjee and Sayantani Bhattacharyya for communications on different topics related with this work.
+NS thanks Anamitra Mukherjee and Sayantani Bhattacharyya for helpful discussions on this work.
+NS thanks Krishnendu Sengupta, Ehud Altman and Sumilan Banerjee for communications on different topics related with this work.
 TS acknowledges financial support from the Department of Atomic Energy, Government of India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish-Chandra Research Institute.